Do you want to organize media uploads by user in WordPress?

 If you have a WordPress membership site, then contributors may even be able to access premium media files via the media library.

 That being said, let’s take a look at how to restrict who can see media uploads inside your WordPress admin area.
-Simply use the quick links below to jump straight to the method you want to use:

 Often, guides will ask you to add custom code to your WordPress theme.
 However, this isn’t recommended, as simple mistakes or typos in your code can cause common WordPress errors or even break your site completely.